Friday Foodie In Focus – Flour & Stone’s Nadine Ingram

 Since completing her apprenticeship, Nadine has worked in some high profile establishments including London’s Le Gavroche and The Ivy, as well as Sydney’s MG Garage and Bourke St Bakery.
 She first dabbled in running her own business Cookie Couture where she baked cookies in her own home.
 It was in November 2011 when she finally opened the doors to Flour and Stone, her first bricks and mortar store.
 Nadine’s vision for a small bakery, serving a range of classic inspired pastries baked in a rustic way, still happily exists today.

-If you’re a Sydneysider and have yet to discover Flour and Stone, I urge you to make your way there quick smart.
-You can also find the Flour and Stone team at Sydney’s Eveleigh/Carriageworks and Orange Grove markets each weekend.
+If you're a Sydneysider and have yet to discover Flour and Stone, we urge you to make your way there quick smart.
+You can also find the Flour and Stone team at Sydney's Eveleigh/Carriageworks and Orange Grove markets each weekend.

 We’re thrilled to have Nadine as today’s Friday Foodie In Focus.
 Learn more about her beginnings, news about an exciting upcoming workshop and of-course, what her ideal last supper would be.